alexa/alexa-auto-sdk/modules/core/README.md

 engine->registerPlatformInterface( std::make_shared<MyNetworkInfoProvider>());
 ```

-### Implementing Log Events
+### Implementing Log Events <a id="implementing-log-events"></a>

-The Engine provides a callback for implementing log events from the Auto SDK.
-This is entirely optional for the platform implementation.
+The Engine provides a callback for implementing log events from the AVS SDK.
+This is optional, but useful for the platform implementation.

-To implement a custom `Logger` event handler for logging events from Auto SDK, extend the `Logger` class:
+To implement a custom log event handler for logging events from AVS using the default engine Logger class, extend the `Logger` class:

 ```
 #include <AACE/Logger/Logger.h>